public

 Entity related performanc issue?

-Generate a Spark report during the busiest period where the most players are online in your server and analyze the report for problematic areas to be addressed.
+Generate a spark report during the busiest period where the most players are online in your server and analyze the report for problematic areas to be addressed.

 Every entity in the game falls under 1 of the 7 categories as listed below πŸ”—